Working outside the LEAP JupyterHub#

 🚧

-You can move directories from a local computer to cloud storage with rclone (make sure you are properly authenticated):
+You can move directories from a local computer to cloud storage with rclone (make sure you are properly authenticated!):

 rclone copy path/to/local/dir/ <remote_name>:<bucket-name>/funky-user/some-directory